papis/papis/HACKING.md

 You'll find the source code of the Papis documentation under the `doc/src` directory.
-The documentation uses the Sphinx documentation stack to build the manual and HTML pages and, to format the text, the [Sphinx reStrucTured markup](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+The documentation uses the Sphinx documentation stack to build the manual and HTML pages and, to format the text, the [Sphinx reStructuredText markup](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

 To build the documentation you can directly run `make doc` in the main folder or